What should you do when your laptop keyboard stops working? What’s the easiest, fastest, and cheapest way to fix your keyboard?

 If you are using a Windows system, a problematic keyboard driver can be the root cause.
 Open the Device Manager window by typing devmgmt.msc in the Start Search box.
 In the Device Manager window, check if there’s a yellow exclamation point against the keyboards section.
 If there is, that means there might be a problem with the driver in question.
 Right-click the keyboard and click the Uninstall option.
 Once the windows have uninstalled the faulty driver, restart windows.
 Upon restart, the system should automatically load the standard driver, which in turn would restore normal keyboard functions.

-If the steps shared above fail to work, it might still be a driver-related issue.
+If the steps shared above fail to work, the problems with your laptop keyboard might still be a driver-related issue.

 Keep your drivers updated